kun-2023/supermarket_sales_analysis/README.md

 <h3>Recommandations</h3>
 <p>Since female had done the most shopping and by large margins in certain city; then the promotions should be targeting women shoppers.
 The most sales took place around lunch and dinner time, so the promotions should be concentrated around those hours.
-For people like to pay with e-wallet, promotion can be done through company apps. </p>
+For people like to pay with e-wallet, promotion can be done through company apps.
+Also, the profit margins are too low only 4.6%.
+The super market ought to sell high margin products.</p>